ARC Caldas (1933): Design and description

 The Antioquias were powered by two Parsons-Curtis geared steam turbines, each driving one propeller shaft using steam provided by three Yarrow boilers.
 The turbines, rated at 33000 shp, were intended to give a maximum speed of 36 kn.
 The destroyers carried enough fuel oil to give them a range of 5400 nmi at 15 kn.

 Armament was similar to contemporary Royal Navy destroyers, with a gun armament of four 4.7 in (120 mm) Vickers-Armstrong Mk G guns, and three 2-pounder (40 mm) Mk VIII anti-aircraft guns.
 Two quadruple banks of 21-inch (533mm) torpedo tubes were carried, while two depth charge throwers and 12 depth charges constituted the ships' anti-submarine armament.
 Up to 20 mines could be carried.
 The ships' complement consisted of 147 officers and men.

+1955 incident

+On 28 February 1955, eight crew members of the Caldas went overboard due to an alleged storm on a voyage to Cartagena.
+One of the sailors, Luis Alejandro Velasco, managed to survive on a life raft for ten days without food or water and was found by locals on a beach near San Juan de Uraba.
+The other sailors had drowned shortly after they went overboard, making him the sole survivor of the incident.
+Velasco was subsequently treated as a national hero by the government of Gustavo Rojas Pinilla.

+Velasco later revealed to author Gabriel García Márquez that there had been no storm and that the Caldas was instead overloaded with contraband in Mobile where it had laid for repairs, causing the ship to list dangerously.
+Márquez initially published these findings in a series of articles for the El Espectador newspaper in 1955 and later again in his book The Story of a Shipwrecked Sailor in 1970.
+The publication of the 1955 articles caused great controversy since they contradicted the official narrative about the incident adopted by the Colombian government.